MissConstruction/MissConstruction/README.md

 If i'm quiet, it doesn't mean i'm bored of you/hate you, i just don't know what to say at times, but as we get close, the moe and more talkative i get!!
 I also get attached really easily, so i'm really sorry if i get annoying ! i REALLY love drawing / making skins for my friends!! i really love seeing them happy <3 i also ADORE making ocs together with oomfs LIKE HELL YEAH??????
 I'LL INSTANTLY AGREE, NO NEED TO EVEN ASK!!! (╹ڡ╹ )

+I respect all ships unless it's problematic !! ^^ i'm also a yumeshipper... :P

  ────⋆ ☀︎ ⋆──── Comfort/fav ships ( a few )

  ToxicHero